iresil/NeuralNet/README.md

   This helps the neural network identify and represent complex patterns or relationships in the data.
 The activation layer is a software abstraction that wraps the activation function so that it can be easily defined as part of the model graph.
 - **Loss Function**: This is what guides the learning process in neural networks.
 A loss function is what quantifies the difference between the model's predictions and the actual values, providing feedback to minimize errors.
+The type of loss function that gets applied is selected based on the task at hand.
 - **Optimizer**: After a prediction is made and the loss is calculated, the optimizer is what achieves minimization of the loss by iteratively adjusting weights and biases, according to the defined learning rate.

 ## Core Training Steps
-1. **Forward Propagation**: During forward propagation, input data passes through each subsequent layer of the neural network, so that the final prediction can be generated.
+1. **Forward Propagation**: Input data flows through each subsequent layer of the neural network, producing an output (prediction).
-2. **Loss Calculation**: The distance (loss) between prediction and desired value is calculated.
+2. **Loss Calculation**: The loss function measures how far the prediction is from the target value (e.g. mean squared error for regression, cross-entropy for classification).
 3. **Backward Propagation**: During backward propagation (or backpropagation), the neural network "learns by its mistakes".
-   The loss is propagated through the neural network's layers in reverse order, so that weights and biases per layer can be adjusted.
-This is called gradient descent.
+   The end goal is to minimize the output of the loss function.
+Backpropagation is the process of traversing the neural network's layers in reverse order, to generate the negative gradient of the loss function (essentially, a way of flagging certain paths as reinforced and others as avoided).
-4. **Optimizer Update**: Performs the actual parameter (weight and bias) adjustment.
+4. **Optimizer Update**: The optimizer (e.g. Stochastic Gradient Descent, Adam) utilizes gradients to adjust weights and biases, so that in future iterations (i.e. epochs) the loss can be minimized.

 ## Tensors
 ### Automatic Differentiation (Autograd)